Horn Fair Returns October 20th 2024

 Also in the care of Greenwich Heritage are two historical properties additional to Charlton House & Gardens, and eight memorials.
 These memorials and stones largely commemorate the lives of Greenwich residents who served for the United Kingdom and its Commonwealth in the First and Second World Wars.

 If you have questions about our museum collections, the history of the properties and memorials we maintain, or archive, please get in touch.
-You can reach our collections manager Mary, our archivist Pauline, and their small team of volunteers by email.
-Please note that this team is part-time, and will respond to research enquiries in the order in which they are received.

 Discover Royal Greenwich's heritage